 Another OTC platform is OTC Link, part of the OTC Markets Group.
 Companies trading on OTC Link tend to be smaller, with fewer shares outstanding and low trading volumes.
 Shares traded on both of these platforms are often called “pink sheets” because the color of paper on which quotes of share prices were published years ago.
 The paper is gone, but low-priced penny stocks are still traded as “pink sheets.”

 Uses of OTC

 OTC stocks allow small companies to sell shares and investors to trade them.
-Major exchanges have minimum requirements for the share price and number of publicly traded shares.
-Many small companies can’t meet these requirements.
-The OTC allows those companies to capital and sell shares without meeting those standards.
+Major exchanges have minimum capitalization and other requirements that many small companies can’t meet.
+So selling shares OTC allows them to raise capital and sell shares without meeting those standards.

 Not all OTC companies are small, however.
-Some large companies trade on the OTC market because they choose to avoid larger exchanges’ requirements, which may include filing extensive financial reports.
+Some large companies trade on the OTC market because they choose to avoid traditional exchanges’ requirements, which may include filing extensive financial reports.

 Cost is also a factor.
 A listing on the Nasdaq, for instance, costs $50,000 to $75,000.
 To maintain a listing, companies have to pay similar annual fees.

 Companies that were on major exchanges often end up on OTC platforms once they have been delisted.
 If the company’s value falls below the exchange’s minimum, it can be delisted.

 OTC trades may include other kinds of securities besides stocks.
 Corporate and government bonds, derivatives, and other securities also trade on OTC markets.